Post op photos taken 3 months after surgery

 - Your preferred nipple size, appearance, and location

-There are a number of breast reduction techniques and the one used for your procedure depends on the surgeon and on your personal needs.
-The correct procedure for you is something you will need to discuss with Dr Drielsma during your consultation.
+There are a number of breast reduction mammoplasty techniques and the one used for your procedure depends on the surgeon and on your personal needs.
+The most appropriate procedure for you is something you will need to discuss with Dr Drielsma during your consultation.

-Dr Drielsma performs the lollipop technique in about 90% of cases and has performed thousands in his 25 years of surgical practice.
+Dr Drielsma performs the lollipop technique in over 95% of cases and has performed thousands in his years’ of surgical practice.

-o This is due to the fact it does not constrict the lower breast pole skin envelope which means the remaining breast tissue can settle into a natural rounded shape.
+- Aims to deliver a rounded natural shaped result.
+This is due to the fact that the lollipop breast reduction mammoplasty does not remove skin from the fold under the new lifted breast and so does not constrict the lower breast pole skin envelope.
+This means the remaining breast tissue can generally settle into a natural rounded shape.

-- The natural resulting shape of a lollipop reduction/lift tend to improve with time whereas an inverted T tends to deteriorate with time.
+- The natural shape of a lollipop reduction/lift helps to provide a maintained long term result.
+The shape tends to improve with time.

-Dr Drielsma also performs inverted T/anchor reductions where necessary when the breasts are just too large for the lollipop method.
-An anchor breast reduction does leave larger scars compared to the lollipop style Dr Drielsma prefers.
-In contrast, inverted T techniques tend to produce squaring or boxiness of the lower breast pole.
+Dr Drielsma also performs inverted T/anchor reductions where necessary (in about 5% of cases) when the breast size is at the very upper end of the scale, and are just too large for the lollipop method.
+This is usually judged by a sternal notch to nipple distance of greater than 38 cms.
+An anchor breast reduction mammoplasty does leave longer scars compared to the lollipop breast reduction method that Dr Drielsma prefers.
+Inverted T or anchor techniques tend to produce squaring or boxiness of the lower breast pole.

-Dr Drielsma will discuss this with you following examination at consultation.
+Dr Drielsma will discuss this in detail with you following examination at consultation.

-Choosing breast reduction surgery is a deeply personal decision.
-It is important to have a private consultation with a fully qualified specialist plastic surgeon, like Dr Robert Drielsma, to determine if this is the right procedure for you.
+Choosing breast reduction mammoplasty surgery is a deeply personal decision.
+It is important to have a private consultation with a fully qualified Specialist Plastic Surgeon, to determine if this is the right procedure for you.

 You may consider surgery to reduce breast size if: